Meet Your Audience Where They Are

 The Echo Chamber Reality

 Here's a truth most communications professionals hesitate to admit: your carefully crafted message probably won't reach your target audience directly.
 Not because your content isn't compelling, but because that's not how social media works anymore.
-Algorithms, echo chambers, and information overload mean even your most important messages can disappear into the void.
+Algorithms, echo chambers, and oversaturation means even your most important messages can disappear into the void.

 Surround, Don't Just Target

-When our social media team developed the social media strategy while at the Global Fund, we faced this exact challenge: how to reach diverse stakeholders across multiple continents about HIV, tuberculosis, and malaria.
+When our co-founder led the social media team at the Global Fund, she faced this exact challenge: how to reach diverse stakeholders across multiple continents about HIV, tuberculosis, and malaria.
 The solution?
 Atmospheres of Advocacy.
-A strategy that focuses not on reaching your audience directly, but on surrounding them with your message through the voices and platforms they already trust.
+A strategy that focuses not on reaching every audience directly, but on surrounding audiences with messages told through the voices and platforms they already trust.

 The approach is elegantly simple: identify who your target audience follows, which voices they find credible, and what platforms they actually use.
 Then build your communication strategy around those insights.
 If your audience trusts regional health experts on Facebook, that's where your content needs to live, not on a LinkedIn page they'll never see or a TikTok they won’t watch.